romhacks/packutil/README.md

 - Requires `pyinstaller` pip package.
 1. `pyinstaller packutil.py`

-The .exe will be in the dist folder.
+The built program will be in the the `dist` folder.

 Specifying `--onefile` will pack everything into one executable instead of generating a folder of support files.